 31. Use a Contract

-Like any business or profession, being a photographer requires some legal knowledge to both protect yourself, and your clients.
+Like any business or profession, being a photographer requires legal knowledge to protect yourself and your clients.
 The first begins with a solid contract.

-Contrary to popular belief, a contract is not a ‘free pass’ for a photographer- it actually protects the client just as much.
+Contrary to popular belief, a contract is not a ‘free pass’ for a photographer – it actually protects the client just as much.
 A contract outlines all of the expectations, timelines, and ensures that the photographer meets their guarantee.
-Likewise, the contract prevents the client from trying to take advantage of the photographer.
+Likewise, the contract prevents the client from taking advantage of the photographer.

 32. Make Sure the Bride and Groom are the Contract Signers